 On June 3, 1957, Nixon left the MIA to protest what he saw as the domination of the organization by middle class leaders who refused to share power with low income black men and women.
 Despite his prominence in the Montgomery Bus Boycott, he played no role in the Alabama civil rights struggles of the 1960s.
 Instead he worked as recreation director for the city’s public housing projects.
 E.D.
 Nixon was given the NAACP’s Walter White Award for public service in 1985.

-Edgar Daniel Nixon died on February 25, 1987 in Montgomery.
+Edgar Daniel Nixon died on February 25, 1987 in Montgomery at the age of 87.
 In 2001, to honor his work as a civil rights leader the Montgomery County Public School System named an elementary school after him.